 You can watch the simulation as it is running by checking the box for View simulation live in VMD within the Parameters view.
-Set the frequency at which VMD is updated with the simulation output using the pull-down menu for ps or steps within the Live viewing in VMD panel.
+Set the frequency at which VMD is updated with the simulation output using the pull-down menu for ps or steps within the Output frequency panel.